 When our babies don’t sleep well, we immediately look for, and need, an explanation.
 As if everything is so rational?!
 Are they teething?
 Do they have trapped wind?
 Are they sick?
 Are they hungry?
 Do they need another nappy change?

 Are any of these explanations the real truth?
 Sometimes.
 And sometimes not.

-Most of us have a favourite position on the bed that we turn to when we feel sleep about to come.
-Some of us need a glass of water beside the bed, some need the hum of the AC, some need to wind down with a book, have no screen time immediately before bed.
-Some need a cup of herbal tea, and some have to read for ten minutes in complete silence.
-Whatever the differences might be, these are all sleep strategies, and without them we’d have trouble drifting off.
+Most of us have a favorite position on the bed that we turn to when we feel sleep about to come.
+Some of us need a glass of water beside the bed, or a cup of herbal tea.
+Others prefer having no screen time immediately before bed works.
+Also, many people need the hum of the AC, or a book to wind down with.
+It is common for people to relax in complete silence while reading for 10 or 15 minutes to avoid having trouble drifting off.

-While this might be true, the trouble is, by offering these props, parents are creating a situation where their babies are dependent on something external to help them sleep.
+While this might be true.
+There is trouble that comes by offering these props.
+Parents are creating a situation where their babies are depending on something external to help them sleep.
 And that’s why they don’t sleep well.

-Waking up throughout the night is very common in babies who have not learned to sleep properly and are relying on a prop.
+Waking up throughout the night is very common in babies who have not learned to sleep properly.
+Those babies rely heavily on a prop.
 When they wake up and the prop isn’t there to put them back to sleep, they have to wake up fully and cry in order to be soothed back to sleep.
-It’s not personal, no one is at fault and they haven’t made it their personal mission to wake you up what feels like a million times some nights!
+It’s not personal.
+No one is at fault and they haven’t made it their personal mission to wake you up what feels like a million times some nights!
 They just have no idea how to go to sleep without your help.
 They need you.

 Luckily there is hope.
-There are lots of ways to give your child the tools she needs to be able to sleep independently, even from a very young age.
-Babies are capable of sleeping through the night, and learning those skills young will help make bedtimes and naptimes relatively hassle-free.
+There are lots of ways to give your child the tools she needs to be able to sleep independently.
+Even from a very young age, babies are capable of sleeping through the night.
+They can learn those skills young and they can help make bedtimes and nap times relatively hassle-free.